Nate-Zbacnik/War-Game/README.md

 # War-Game
-Simulates games of war and accumulates statistics
+This program simulates multiple games of the card game war and organizes the game stats into a dataframe.
+Written in python